Aogami Super vs R2/SG2 Steel: The Complete 2026 Comparison Guide

 Shiro KamoEchizen

 The Echizen region (Fukui Prefecture) is particularly well-represented because Takefu Knife Village — where many of these blacksmiths work — has a long history with both Hitachi’s carbon steels and Takefu Special Steel’s powdered steels.
+If you want to compare individual blacksmiths, see our Yu Kurosaki vs Takeshi Saji guide.

 Price Comparison